AmarMaksumic/FIR-Filter-Design/README.md

 ## Filter Coefficient and Frequency Design

 First, we will start by selecting the operating frequency for this FIR Filter.
-As we are only given a general transition region (0.2 $\pi$ to 0.23 $\pi$ rad/sample), I will assume that it is fair game to arbitrarly choose the sampling frequency for this.
+As we are only given a general transition region (0.2 $\pi$ to 0.23 $\pi$ rad/sample), I will assume that it is fair game to arbitrarily choose the sampling frequency for this.
 As such, this filter will be operating inside of an audio filtering device of CD quality (sampling rate = 44.1kHz).
-It will remove high frequencies in the range of 4.41 kHz to 5.07 kHz from this audio file; so things like high pitched whines or electric noise.
+It will remove high frequencies above the pass band range of 4.41 kHz to 5.07 kHz from this audio file; so things like high pitched whines or electric noise.

 > [!NOTE]
 > In design of the basic filter, the sampling frequency is not super important.
 It does not affect the coefficients for the filter itself assuming we preserve the same general transition region across all normalized frequencies.
 However, for implementing and testing the filter later, it will be important for determining the clock of the filter and generation of our test signal.

 Moving forward, the next step is to compute the coefficients for the FIR filter.
 To do this, I developed a MATLAB script that uses Parks-McClellan algorithm to generate the filter coefficients.
-The following parameters were provided to the alogrithm:
+The following parameters were provided to the algorithm:

 * Number of Taps => 102
 * Start Frequency (Normalized) => 0